wallpants/github-preview.nvim/docs/development.md

 your browser.
 You'll need to restart the plugin for the **webapp** to update.
 Next step enables _hot-reloading_ for the **webapp**.

+---

 **6. Start _hot-reloading_ webapp server**

-At the repository root `~/Projects/nvim-plugins/github-preview.nvim` run:
+At the repository root `~/Projects/nvim-plugins/github-preview.nvim` in a new terminal run:

 ```sh
 bun run web:dev